 I have a B.A. degree in Sociology and Anthropology from Colgate University.
 I also have M.A. and Ph.D. degrees in Sociology from the University of North Carolina at Chapel Hill.
 In addition, I earned a Master's Certificate in Latin American Studies from Chapel Hill.

-My current scholarship focuses on the perceptions and experiences that local non-Amish residents have of and with their Old Order Amish neighbors.
-I also conduct research in the Scholarship of Teaching and Learning.
-My areas of teaching interest include food, culture and society, indigenous cultures, women's lives in cross-cultural perspective (especially in the Global South), income inequality in the United States, the Amish community and "new religions" on the contemporary American landscape.
+My areas of teaching interest include international studies, food, culture and society, indigenous cultures, women's lives in cross-cultural perspective (especially in the Global South), income inequality in the United States, the Amish community and "new religions" on the contemporary American landscape.
 I am committed to experiential and service learning, critical thinking and ethical evaluations of social phenomena in my classes.